bookwormio/bookworm/README.md

         Failed to start launchd_sim: could not bind to session, launchd_sim may have crashed or quit responding
 ```

-* You can try this
+You can try this

-* Mac --- > System Settings --- > Storage --- > Developer --- > Delete Xcode Caches.
+* From the simulator window
+* Device -> Erase all content and settings
+* Restart simulator